nevesnunes/env/common/code/cheats/sql.md

 # performance

 - ! use exclusion criteria in `where` clause along with intended inclusion criteria
 - using functions ignores index and does full table scan
+- offload heavy read-only queries to a replica db

 ```diff
   SELECT NAME